 After the mangroves of Khao Sam Roy Yot and the jungle of Kaeng Krachan, our next adventure was to do some different wildlife watching in Mu Ko Chang Marine National Park.

 From Kaeng Krachan we made our way to Hua Hin and caught a bus to Trat and then the following morning a ferry to Ko Chang.
-While having a breakfast in Trat we witnessed a bit of a natural spectacle when a Large-billed crow raided the nest of Common mynas Despite the desperate cries of the parents the crow took off with an egg in his beak.
+While having breakfast in Trat we witnessed a bit of a natural spectacle when a Large-billed crow raided the nest of Common mynas Despite the desperate cries of the parents the crow took off with an egg in his beak.

 Wildlife watching in Mu Ko Chang